 Yeah, we’ve been talking a lot about collaboration on this blog.
 What choice do we have, though?
 It is the main engine of the design industry in 2020.

-It is what helps many teams across the globe to finish the projects on time, sharing information and feedback amongst all stakeholders involved.
+It is what helps many teams across the globe to finish their design projects on time, sharing information and feedback amongst all stakeholders involved.

 The essence of successful collaboration lies in communication.
-Communication is a key to a lot of things, but when it comes to design, it might be both the key and the door you have to open somehow.
-It is not easy to find ways to communicate efficiently, but worry not – we are here to help you with that!
+Communication is a key to a lot of things, but when it comes to the design process, it might be both the key and the door you have to open somehow.
+It is not easy to find great ways to communicate efficiently, but worry not – we are here to help you with that!
 And today, we are going to discuss how companies can create a better product with design collaboration.
 Let’s go!

 Table of contents: